I came across a super exhibition of nuts early 20th century surreal postcards when I was in Helsinki, at the brilliant Finnish Museum of Photography.

-My favourites were the oldest ones that I thought were also the most out there.
-The lemon is also possibly one of the best things I’ve ever seen
+My favourites were the oldest ones that I thought were also the most psychedelic.
+This lemon hitching a wee ride on a train is also possibly my pinnacle postcard moment:

-Women and small animals metamorphosing also seemed to be a theme
+Women and small animals metamorphosing in a chillaxed fashion also seemed to be a theme

 A lot of unsettling babies too – see my earlier post about surreal ‘Baby Fishing’ postcards from 1905 too, weird infants were clearly popular back then.